cdondrup/petri_net/README.md

 The following descirbes a minimal example of how to use the Petri-Net framework.
 The benefits of this framework will only really become apparent when the examples becom a little more complex.
-For now, we will focus on the minal version of the system that shows some of its functionality.
+For now though, we will focus on the minimal version of the system that shows some of its functionality.

 ### Actions

-This example will show case three different action types that are commonly used.
+This example will showcase three different action types that are commonly used.

 **ROS Action Servers**
-The action used for both version of the ROS action server described here will be:
+The action used for both version of the ROS action server described here is the `SimpleTest.action`:

 ```
 # goal